Messages and transactions

 A transaction in TON consists of the following:

-Technically, a contract can be triggered through special functions such as Tick-Tock, but this function is more used for internal TON Blockchain core contracts.
+Technically, a contract can be triggered through special functions such as Tick-Tock.
+Still, this function is more used for internal TON Blockchain core contracts.

-Not every transaction results in outgoing messages or updates to the contract's storage — this depends on the actions defined by the contract's code.
+Not every transaction results in outgoing messages or updates to the contract's storage - this depends on the actions defined by the contract's code.# Messages and transactions

-If we look at Ethereum or almost any other synchronous blockchain, each transaction can contain several smart contract calls in it.
+If we look at Ethereum or almost any other synchronous blockchain, each transaction can contain several smart contract calls.
 For example, DEXs perform multiple exchanges in one transaction if there is no liquidity for the selected trading pair.

-In an asynchronous system you can't get a response from the destination smart contract in the same transaction.
-A contract call may take a few blocks to be processed, depending on the length of the route between source and destination.
+In an asynchronous system, you can't get a response from the destination smart contract in the same transaction.
+Depending on the length of the route between source and destination, a contract call may take a few blocks to process.

 Achieving the infinite sharding paradigm requires full parallelization, ensuring that each transaction executes independently of others.
-Therefore, instead of transactions which affect and change the state of many contracts at one time, each transaction in TON is only executed on a single smart contract and smart contracts communicate through messages.
+Therefore, instead of transactions that affect and change the state of many contracts simultaneously, each transaction in TON is only executed on a single smart contract, and smart contracts communicate through messages.
 That way, smart contracts can only interact with each other by calling their functions with special messages and getting a response to them via other messages later.

 Transaction outcome

-There is a TVM exit code for transaction which had compute phase, if it is not 0 or 1 then there was an error.
-Also TVM compute phase may be skipped for some reasons like absence of funds or state.
+There is a TVM exit code for a transaction that had a compute phase.
+If it is not 0 or 1, then there was an error.
+Also, TVM compute phase may be skipped for reasons like lack of funds or state.

 "transactions": [